mr2fine/ecommerce-sql-project/README.md

 - SQL views for reusable business reports
 - Transactions using `START TRANSACTION`, `COMMIT`, and `ROLLBACK`
 - Inventory updates and stock validation
+- - Connecting a relational database to Power BI using ODBC
+- Building KPI cards and business visualizations in Power BI
+- Using SQL views as reporting sources for Power BI
+- Creating an e-commerce sales and inventory dashboard

 ## Business Reports